piotrcurious/SoC_translator/FB_version.md

 ### **Operation:**

 - **PWM Signal Handling:**
-  - When the PWM signal from the Arduino is high, the transistor is in saturation mode, pulling the emitter (and hence the feedback pin) close to ground.
-This reduces the feedback voltage, which typically results in a reduced output voltage of the LM2596.
+  - When the PWM signal from the Arduino is high, the transistor base is at 5V.
+Emitter follower outputs 5V which pulls FB pin above 1.23V required to disable lm2596 output.
-  - When the PWM signal is low, the transistor is off, and the emitter is pulled up to +5V (through the collector connected to +5V).
-This increases the feedback voltage, which typically results in an increased output voltage of the LM2596.
+  - When the PWM signal is low, the transistor is off. lm2596 adjusts voltage.

 ### **Code Adjustments**